cello-ben/bprintf/README.md

 This is designed to be built without libc and be bundled up in a tiny package.
 However, at least for the time being, I am using `stdarg.h` based upon [this link](https://wiki.osdev.org/Implications_of_writing_a_freestanding_C_project#Headers_available_as_of_C89), helpfully given to me by a kind Redditor.

+# Generative AI Disclosure

+The code herein was written **without** the help of generative AI.
+Generative AI **was** used as an advisor for setting up the breadboard.
+For full transparency, that conversation can be seen [here](https://chatgpt.com/share/67a88d01-9770-800b-b29e-fee49701916c).

 # License

 MIT License: